Ssekiwala-Colline/Ssekiwala-Colline/README.md

 <div>
-  Hey there, my name is Colline Ssekiwala:
+  Hey there☺, my name is Colline Ssekiwala:<br>
   I'm a Software Engineer and a blockchain developer
 </div>
 <div id="header" align="center">